CrimsonMaple/Rei-Six/README.md

  Normmatt for sdmmc.c and generally being helpful!

- AuroraWright for being helpful with better sysmod injection and stuff!
+ Luma Dev Team for their AGB/TWL patches, and being generally helpful!
+No, Seriously.

- Roxas75 for the reboot code.
+ MidKid and Delebile for the reboot code.

  Me (Rei) for coding everything else.